Post-master admission requirements

 - The number of pages should not exceed 30 A4 size pages.

 - It is not allowed to show more than one A4 size page per screen

 - It is not allowed to use the booklet format because that is two pages per screen

 - Be aware that a landscape layout suits our requirements best.

 We will work strictly to these requirements.
 If you do not meet them, your portfolio will not be evaluated and you will not be given another chance to apply this academic year.

 Please note: Though we take the utmost care with all submitted documentation, we cannot be responsible for files that have been sent either corrupted, incomplete, or beyond the maximum size accepted by our system.
 Therefore, we highly advise you to check and double check your PDF documents before uploading.

 Please note that you are not assured of admission simply by meeting our requirements and sending us all the required documents.
-Your application will be evaluated by at least two expert members of the admissions committee for the track for which you apply.
+Your application will be evaluated by at least two expert members of the admissions committee.
 They will then decide if you qualify for admission based on the information and materials provided in your application.

 Step 1: Submission